High Performing Government

 Public Works to determine feasibility by December 2025 and develop implementation plan, if appropriate.

-Fire Department to determine feasibility by December 2025 and develop implementation plan, if appropriate.
+Fire Department to evaluate benefits of accreditation by December 2026 and develop implementation plan, if appropriate.

 1.4 Advocate at the Regional, State, and Federal level.